Reddit has named 944 banned Russian propaganda accounts

-The company has released its annual transparency report, and with it, the company has also named all 944 accounts they’ve banned because of suspected links with Russian propaganda actors.
-In a post, Steve Huffman, the Reddit CEO, said:
+The company has released its annual transparency report, and with it the company has also named all 944 accounts they’ve banned because of suspected links with Russian propaganda actors.
+In a post, Reddit CEO Steve Huffman said:

 In my post last month, I described that we had found and removed a few hundred accounts that were of suspected Russian Internet Research Agency origin.
 I’d like to share with you more fully what that means.
 At this point in our investigation, we have found 944 suspicious accounts, few of which had a visible impact on the site: